 Jeff's Lionel Trains Page

 I have no permanent layout.
 Trains are only set up around Christmas time.
-The pictures below show the most recent layout from 2011.
+The thumbnails below are from 2014.
 Keep scrolling down to see how the layout began and evolved.

 2009 - The Beginning